davebenson/doom4-walkthrough/README.md

 On the lower level, Call the Elevator and see a replayed cut-scene of the demon carrying the Yellow Keycard guard.
 Enter the elevator and press the button.

-On a catwalk area you'll find some health, a field drone, shotgun ammo and the corpse of the Yellow Keycard guard.
+On a catwalk area you'll find some health, FIELD DRONE 2.1, shotgun ammo and the corpse of the Yellow Keycard guard.
 I recommend waiting to use the field drone until you have the Plasma Rifle.
 Take the Yellow Keycard and watch out!

 Go through the hatch then drop down into the Industrial Train Depot, right in front of a Yellow Keycard Door.